geniusdibya/mail-tricks/RubyMail/README.md

 # Sending mails in Ruby with SMTP

+In this post we will explore the paradigm fo ruby for sending mails and also try to solve some of the common errors that developers come accross while sending mails via SMTP.

+## Introduction
 Ruby is a popular scripting programming language, uses OOP fundamentals, light weight and much more like a spoken language.
 It helps you to complete various programming operations in few lines of code, and that's what make it more elegant and powerful.